 Real Estate License Exams For Dummies

-To pass a real estate license exam, you need to know the types of listing agreements.
-Listing agreements establish the relationship between the real estate agent and the property seller.
-Similar agreements are used in localities that include buyer agents as well as real estate agents.
+As you prepare for your real estate license exam, understand that listing agreements establish the relationship between the real estate agent and the property seller.
+Remember that similar agreements are used where buyer agency is practiced.

 Exclusive right to sell listing: In this agreement, the agent gets paid no matter who sells the property, regardless of whether it's the agent or the seller.

 Exclusive agency listing: Agents get paid in this type of agreement only if they sell the property.
-No fee is earned if the owner sells the property on his own.
+No fee is earned if the owner alone sells the property.

 Open listing: In this type of agreement, sellers have the right to use as many brokers as they want.
-The seller is not, however, obligated to pay any of them if he sells the property without the broker's help.
+The seller is not, however, obligated to pay any of them if he or she sells the property without the broker's help.

-Net listing: This type of agreement is illegal in some states.
-The agent gets to keep everything he can get that’s more than the sale price the owner wants.
+Net listing: This type of agreement may be illegal in your state.
+The agent gets to keep everything he can get that's more than the sale price the owner wants.

-Tenancy in severalty: Although it may sound like more, this type of ownership is by a single person or a corporation, and not being married doesn’t have anything to do with it.
+Tenancy in severalty: Although it may sound like more, this type of ownership is by one person or a corporation, and not being married has nothing to do with it.

 Tenancy in common: Equal or unequal undivided ownership between two or more people is what characterizes this type of ownership.
 If an owner dies, the deceased person's share is conveyed to his or her heirs, not the other owners.